 Within the mall, one can find Korean grocery stores, beauty and skincare boutiques, fashion outlets, and various eateries specializing in Korean cuisine.

-Despite being an older building, the Galleria on Olympic boasts a spacious layout when compared to other shopping centers in the Koreatown district, such as Koreatown Plaza or City Center on 6th.
+Despite being an older building, the Galleria on Olympic has a spacious layout when compared to other shopping centers in the Koreatown district, such as Koreatown Plaza or City Center on 6th.
 This is essential for visitors prone to claustrophobia in more confined spaces.

 The Galleria on Olympic is known for its Kpop store, food court, sizable Asian supermarket in the basement, and Korean beauty products.